cakephp/docs/en/models/retrieving-your-data.rst

-    As the ``read`` method overwrites any information stored in the ``data`` and ``id`` property of the model, you should be very careful when using this function in general, specially using in in the model callback functions such as ``beforeValidate`` and ``beforeSave``.
+    As the ``read`` method overwrites any information stored in the ``data`` and ``id`` property of the model, you should be very careful when using this function in general, especially using it in the model callback functions such as ``beforeValidate`` and ``beforeSave``.
 Generally the ``find`` function provides a more robust and easy to work with API than the ``read`` method.